-As of 1 November 2009, the Depot has 117 monitoring wells on and off the Depot to define the extent of the Dunn Field groundwater plume and to better define the hydrogeology of the area.
+As of 1 November 2010, the Depot has 131 monitoring wells on and off the Depot to define the extent of the Dunn Field groundwater plume and to better define the hydrogeology of the area.
 As part of the IRA, the Depot holds a permit for discharge of groundwater from 11 recovery wells to the City of Memphis Wastewater Treatment System.
+Although the IRA system has been dismantled, DDC will continue to hold the permit for use in one-time discharges to the sanitary sewer.